callumacrae/lynx.io/articles/sleeping-php.md

 tags: functions, PHP, sleep()
 </info>

-I've seen a few people asking how they can sleep or pause their PHP script, so in this article I am going to do two things - I am going to explain how you can sleep your script in PHP, and I am also going to ask this question: Why would you want to?
+I've seen a few people asking how they can sleep or pause their PHP script, so in this article I am going to do two things - I am going to explain how you can sleep your script in PHP, and I am also going to pose this question: Why would you want to?

 There are a few functions you can use:

 ## `sleep($seconds)`

-`sleep()` delays the script for the specified amount of seconds.
+`sleep()` delays the script for a specified amount of seconds.
 Simple!
-An example would be this:
+The following code would be an example usage of this function:

 	<php